CondensedMilk7/countryfetch-deno/README.md

 ./install.sh
 ```

 The app should now be installed.
+This method should work for most users.

+### Another Way

-alternatively, you can compile it yourself and store it in your local bin directory (might be safer):
+alternatively, you can compile it yourself and store it in your local bin directory:

 ```bash
 deno compile --allow-all index.ts